 To be eligible for admission to the Physical Therapy Doctoral Program, you must have at least a bachelor's degree from an accredited college or university.

-These prerequisite letter-graded courses and work experience must be completed prior to enrolling in the program:
+The following prerequisite letter-graded courses and work experience must be completed prior to starting the program:

 At least four biology courses, each with laboratory experience, including: